Family Engagement

 Requesting a Shared Plan of Care

-What is a Shared Plan of Care?
-A Shared Plan of Care is a summary of a child’s medical and non-medical information along with the family’s strengths and goals.
-It may be used as a tool for communication between the family, health care providers and other partners the family works with.
-Learn more about the benefits of having one and how to develop one.
-(20-30 min)
+A Shared Plan of Care is a summary of a child’s medical and nonmedical information along with the family’s strengths and goals.
+It is a tool for communication between the family, health care providers and other partners the family works with.

 Materials: